Willie Miller (basketball): Pilipinas MX3 Kings (2015–2016)

 He has agreed to terms with the Pacquiao Powervit Pilipinas Aguilas (which was later renamed to Pilipinas MX3 Kings) before the season start, a team which play in the ASEAN Basketball League.
 He scored 12 points in his ABL debut.

+Coaching career

+In November 2023, Miller was hired as an assistant coach of Converge FiberXers.
+In May 2024, Miller was named head coach of the Letran Squires, his alma mater's high school team, replacing Allen Ricardo, who was then named head coach of the Letran Knights, the college team.

 International career

 Miller was chosen by head coach Chot Reyes to play for the RP Training Pool in 2005.
-He played well for the Philippines in the FIBA-Asia tournament and participated in the William Jones Cup in Taiwan, when the country finished third.
+He played well for the Philippines in the FIBA Asia tournament and participated in the William Jones Cup in Taiwan, when the country finished third.
 However, Miller played only three games after suffering an injury and was replaced by Denok Miranda.

 In 2006, Miller played for the team in a Qatar Invitational tournament along with the two-game exhibition against the Lebanon national basketball team.

 In 2008, he was again included in the RP Training Pool under former coach, Yeng Guiao.

 He was among the 12 players for Team Pilipinas that played in the 2009 FIBA Asia Championship.